 Harley therapy connects you with experienced therapists in central London.
-For affordable counselling worldwide, please visit our sister site harleytherapy.com to book therapy by Skype, phone or in person with qualified, professional counsellors and psychotherapists.
+For affordable counselling worldwide, please visit our sister site harleytherapy.com to book therapy by online, phone or in person with qualified, professional counsellors and psychotherapists.

 Still have a question about managing suicidal thoughts?
 Post below in the comment box.